Learn about actual and potential costs

 How risky is the supply chain?

-Supply chain risk in the commodity price forecasting services market is low.
+Supply chain risk in the commodity price forecasting services market is low to moderate.
 The production of commodity price forecast reports is a labor-intensive process, so providers spend a large portion of revenue on wages.
 Wage trends have historically been stable and are not at risk of significant spikes.
-There is also...
+There...
 Subscribe to learn more.